 We share with many Christian communities recognition of the authority of Scripture in matters of faith.

 THE SACREMENTS OF THE CHURCH

 Baptism is the sacrament of initiation that joins us with the Church and Christians everywhere.
 It’s a symbol of new life and a promise of God’s saving love.
 Both infants and adults can be baptized.
-When infants are baptized we encourage a process called confirmation where baptized youth can learn how to develop their faith relationship with Jesus Christ.
-United Methodists baptize by sprinkling, immersion or pouring.
+When infants are baptized, we encourage a process called confirmation where baptized youth can learn how to develop their faith relationship with Jesus Christ.
+We baptize by sprinkling, immersion or pouring.
 Infant dedications are also available.